tuxmann/TODO_app_asu_vibe/README.md

 - Automatic database and collection creation
 - Indexes for better performance
-- Text search capabilities
+- Text search capabilities with wildcard support
 - Async operations with Motor driver

 ### Database Indexes

-- `created_at`: For sorting by creation date
+- `deadline`: For sorting by due date (earliest first)
 - Text index on `title` and `description`: For search functionality

+### Search Features

+The search functionality supports wildcards using the `*` character:
+- `back*` - finds "backend", "backup", "backlog"
+- `*end` - finds "backend", "frontend", "append"
+- `*api*` - finds "fastapi", "api-docs", "web-api"

+All searches are **case-insensitive** and search both title and description fields.

 ## License